TESSEorg/ttg/README.md

 - `TaskId` (aka `Key`): A unique identifier for each task.
 It must be _perfectly_ hashable.
 - `Terminal`: A port for receiving (input)  and sending (output) messages.
 Each message consists of a (potentially void) `TaskId` and an (optional) datum.
 Terminals are strongly-typed.
 An {in,out}put terminal can be connected to one or more {out,in}put terminal (as long as the `TaskId` and datum types match).
 Input terminals are programmable (e.g., incoming messages can be optionally reduced).
 - `TemplateTask` (aka `TT`): This is a _template_ for creating tasks.
-Task template creates a task associated with a given `TaskId` when every input terminal received messages for the given `TaskId`.
+The task template creates a task associated with a given `TaskId` when every input terminal received messages for the given `TaskId`.
 - `Edge`: A connection between an input terminal and an output terminal.
-N.B.
-Concept `Edge` denotes a 1-to-1 connection and exists to be able to think of TTGs as graphs ("data flows between TTs' terminals via Edges"); do not confuse with the TTG C++ class `Edge` which behaves like a hyperedge by composing 1-to-many and many-to-1 connections between terminals.
+An `Edge` denotes a 1-to-1 connection and exists to be able to think of TTGs as graphs ("data flows between TTs' terminals via Edges"); do not confuse with the TTG C++ class `Edge` which behaves like a hyperedge by composing 1-to-many and many-to-1 connections between terminals.

-Due to its simplicity only template tasks appear in the "Hello, World!" program.
+Due to its simplicity only one template task appears in the "Hello, World!" program.

 ## Structure of a Minimal TTG Program